 Tuesday, June 20th, 2017 – St. Helena, Bodega Bay, Davenport, Capitola –

-We slept so-so in the upper Napa Valley, as the heat had arrived here as well and even in the night, despite ait conditioning.
+We slept so-so in the upper Napa Valley, as the heat had arrived here as well and even in the night, despite newly installed air conditioning.
 I made an extensive solitary morning walk before breakfast, again taking lots of photos, see the special album.

-We left in the late morning after breakfast.
+We left in the late morning after breakfast in a hurry.
 There was nothing a longer stay could have added, we all felt.

-Carla had a clogged ear from swimming that hurt.
+Carla had a clogged ear from swimming.
+It hurt.

 We had planned to drive out to Santa Rosa and then to the Pacific, in order to find reasonable temperatures.
 And then we wanted to stay two nights somewhere at the coast.

 In Santa Rosa we pulled money from our German accounts.
-That worked after the second try.
-Everything became difficult and abstract in this exceptional heat.
+We managed after the second try, though everything became difficult and abstract in this exceptional heat.

 Finally we came to the ocean at Bodega Bay, again thanks to Pat’s US navigation system.

 At Bodega Bay I even inquired about a room for us.
-But first we wanted to get a late lunch and plan the next steps.
+But before settling down we wanted to get a late lunch and plan our next steps.

 Bodega Bay “info” we came to the main tourist eating place, “Fisherman’s Cove”.
 Everything was crowded.
-We ate outside across street of the yacht harbor.
+We ate outside across street from the yacht harbor.

-The air was good, finally.
-We were stressed.
+The air finally was good and cool.
+We were still very stressed.
 We did not know where to go next.
 Further North?
 Stay inland, somehere else?
 Rooms were rapidly taken, we felt.
 It was high season, schools had just closed.

-Then Carla relieved us: She had severe ear problems now and wanted to drive home to Capitola, ending our trip.
+Then Carla relieved us: She had severe ear problems now and wanted to drive home to Capitola, ending our side trip.
 We all liked this suggestion for a reason to “give up”.
 From then on the atmosphere, the joy of our trip went uphill.
-We drove to the end of Badega bay (“Bodega Bay Trailhead” 38.303626, -123.064578), to a strong wind and a spectacular ocean view.
+To have a lasting look we drove to the end of Badega bay rim (“Bodega Bay Trailhead” 38.303626, -123.064578), to a strong wind and a spectacular ocean view.

-Driving the coastal highway number one was beatiful and offered many unexpected views, inland and at the seaside.
+Only then we left Bodega Bay area, southbound.
+Driving the coastal highway number one was beautiful and offered many unexpected views, inland and at the seaside.
 Unfortunately the most dramatic part from Stinson Beach to Muir Beach was closed, and we had to drive inland.